hwf1324/mouseEnhancement/readme.md

 * Change the add-on name to: Mouse Enhancement.
 (Doesn't take into account add-on upgrades.)
 * Ignore the error when entering the security screen because the object does not have the windowClassName attribute.
+* Mouse tracking can report the description of the option in the Git for Windows installer.
+(Individual options cannot be viewed individually.)

 ### 0.2.0